argentsea/shared/src/SupportedTypes.md

-The type also needs to be supported by the corresponding database engine; for example, there is no obvious way to save uint, ushort, ulong, and sbyte types in SQL Server.
+The type also needs to be supported by the corresponding database engine; for example, there is no obvious way to save uint, ushort, ulong, and sbyte types in SQL Server or PostgreSQL.

-### Overview
-The ShardKey and ShardChild generics support all “built in” simple C# value types except bool, and also string, Guid, DateTime, TimeSpan, and DateTimeOffset.
+The ShardKey and ShardChild generics support all “built in” simple C# value types (except bool).
 They also support the corresponding Nullable types and Enum types.

 ### Type List
 To make this explicit, this is an exhausive list of supported data types: